Peer Influence on West Point Cadets' Civil War Allegiances: Discussion

 \section{Discussion}

 Our study highlights the significant role of peer exposure in shaping West Point cadets' allegiance choices during the American Civil War, especially for those from Slave States who faced a tension between nationalism and sectionalism among other tensions.
-Importantly, we find that the strength of peer influence was modulated by the economic interests of cadets' home states: in regions where the slave economy was overwhelmingly dominant, the influence of peers was less pronounced.
-This suggests that when economic stakes were particularly high and slavery more prevalent, cadets were less susceptible to peer-driven shifts in loyalty.
-This finding is also consistent with the fact that states with heavier slave shares were the first to secede and the level of debate in states was at least partly reflective of slave shares \citep{crofts2014reluctant}.
-Thus, the places in which cadets could make choices without seeming disloyal were states with relatively lower slave population shares.
+We find that the strength of peer influence was modulated by the economic interests of cadets' home states: in regions where the slave economy was large, the influence of peers was less pronounced.
+This suggests that when economic stakes were particularly high and slavery more prevalent, cadets were less susceptible to peer-driven decisions.
+This finding is also consistent with the fact that states with larger slave shares were the first to secede and the level of debate in states was at least partly reflective of slave shares \citep{crofts2014reluctant}.

 Although our analysis is a case study, it is a useful proof of concept.
-The decisions that West Point cadets made during the U.S. Civil War parallel those that arise in many divided societies, where individuals must choose between between highly-polarized opposing sides during critical moments.
+The decisions that West Point cadets made during the U.S. Civil War parallel those that arise in many divided societies, where individuals must choose between between polarized factions during critical moments.
 We have shown that in such a context, peer interactions can still play a decisive and significant role.

-Our study also provides a road map for identifying such peer effects in other high-stakes and high-polarization settings.
+Our study also provides a possibility for identifying such peer effects in other high-stakes and polarized settings.
 This sort of peer influence is challenging to quantify and identify causally through anecdotal evidence alone.
 It is also not enough to identify correlation in people's behaviors, given that friendships are endogenous and people are subject to common (potentially unobserved) factors \citep{angrist2014perils}.
 West Point's environment---characterized by structured, close-knit interactions among cadets from diverse geographic backgrounds---provided us an opportunity to analyze the influence of quasi-random peer exposure, and its interplay with background allegiances.
-By using variation in a cadet's peers' state-of-origin for identification, we have something that is exogenous to other key things influencing a given cadet's decision.
+By using variation in a cadet's peers' state-of-origin for identification, we have something that is exogenous to other key things that influenced a given cadet's decision.
 Similar techniques can be used in other high-stakes contexts.